lvivco/mdcfg/README.md

 </details>

 ## Reading compound properties as a map
-he library supports reading compound properties as a map.
+The library supports reading compound properties as a map.
 This allows you to organize your settings in a structured manner.

 <details><summary>Example</summary>